top of page

 The October 7th attack by Hamas was shocking, horrific and unjustifiable.
 We condemned their actions immediately and without equivocation.

 The situation in Gaza is beyond words.
-The levels of death and destruction has been intolerable, with almost 40,000 Palestinians killed and almost 100,000 injured, particularly women and children.
+The levels of death and destruction has been intolerable, with over 40,000 Palestinians killed and almost 100,000 injured, particularly women and children.

 Children are starving, the healthcare system is being dismantled, and aid is being blocked.
 70% of civilian infrastructure, including homes, schools, hospitals, and places of worship have been destroyed.